akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 In the context of Akka Streams back-pressure is always understood as *non-blocking* and *asynchronous*.

 Non-Blocking
-: Means that a certain operation does not hinder the progress of the calling thread, even if it takes long time to finish the requested operation.
+: Means that a certain operation does not hinder the progress of the calling thread, even if it takes a long time to finish the requested operation.

 Graph